jahvon/flow/docs/cli/flow_store_get.md

 ## flow store get

-Get a value from the data store.
+Get a value from the store by its key.

 ### Synopsis